hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

-# Why?
+# What?

-The current logic for Task Group reconciliation has grown organically over time.
-Logic is sprawled across several files & functions, state is mutated in multiple places, and testing requires a significant mental lift.
-Adding new features or alternate behaviors is difficult in that it requires changes in numerous coupled functions.
-The relationship between coupled functions is not immediately apparent.

-The current approach is reminiscent of a stored procedure that tries tommanage a number of in-memory result sets.
-Specifically, it starts with a set of entities of  interest, in this case `Allocations`, and then progressively groups and/or filters the set.
-This approach to applying business rules is particularly challenging because it introduces the cognitive overhead of understanding the state mutations that have already been applied to each set prior at any given point in the processing chain.

-While SQL is limited to set manipulation, `go` is a full-featured language that is not limited to a single paradigm.
-Since a `TaskGroup` is a struct that contains other structs, It should be possible to devise a domain model that provides the correct results in a more readable, maintainable, extensible, and testable way.

-Beyond the academic analysis, practical business reasons support the need to refactor.
-Multiple engineers on the team have commented that the code is “hard to maintain”, “scary” or that they do not feel confident making changes.
-Having a core piece of the codebase that engineers do not feel confident changing leads to code stagnation and devious bugs.
-Beyond the maintenance cost, there may be opportunities to create customer value that are not pursued because of the team's aversion to changing this, and other hard to maintain areas of the code base.

-## Requirements

-- Needs to be completely backwards compatible.
-- Must be hot swappable with current unit tests and not fail.
-- Must clearly improve readability
-- Must clearly improve maintainability.
-- Must clearly improve our extensibility position.
-- Should be backport friendly or slated for a release target includes major changes.

-## How

-The `TaskGroupReconciler` (working name) is designed to be usable as a drop-in replacement of the current `allocReconciler.computeGroup` method.
-Its purpose is to assess the current cluster state for a given `TaskGroup` versus the desired state, and compute the changes that need to be made to reconcile the current cluster with the desired state.
+`TaskGroup` reconciliation is the process by which a scheduler worker assesses the current cluster state for a given `TaskGroup`, and computes the changes that need to be made to reconcile the current state with the desired state.

 A partial list of factors that go into this process include:

 - Client node status
 - Job version
 - Allocation desired status, client status, and reschedule policy
-- Deployment status
+- Deployment lifecycle management
-- Canary status
+- Canary configuration and status
 - Disconnect configuration

+## Why?

+The current logic for `TaskGroup` reconciliation has grown organically over time.
+The current approach is reminiscent of a stored procedure that tries to manage a number of in-memory result sets.
+It starts with a set of `Allocations`, and then progressively groups and/or filters each set.

+This approach to applying domain logic is particularly difficult when complex or numerous rules need to be applied because it requires engineers to keep in their working memory all the state mutations that have been applied to each set up to the point in the processing chain they are currently working on.

+Some additional deficiencies with the current implementation include:

+- The domain logic is sprawled across several files and functions.
+- Any given subroutine call may mutate shared state.
+- Adding new features or alternate behaviors is difficult because it requires changes to numerous coupled functions.
+- The coupling between functions is difficult to identify and easy to forget.
+- Testing requires a significant mental lift.
+The current approach requires engineers to try to imagine all possible cluster states, and then manually model them as test cases.
+- Testing the function sprawl at the possible test points results in significant near duplication of complex state setup.

+Beyond the academic analysis, business concerns support the need to refactor.
+Some of these include:

+- Multiple engineers on the team have commented that the code is “hard to maintain”, “scary” or that they do not feel confident making changes.
+- Having a core piece of the codebase that only a few engineers feel confident changing is a "bus-risk".
+- Having a core piece of the codebase that engineers do not feel confident changing leads to code stagnation, clever hacks, and ultimately devious bugs.
+- Beyond the maintenance risks, there may be opportunities to create customer value that are not pursued because of the team's aversion to changing this hard to modify areas of the code base.
+- Complicated legacy code is a barrier for community contributions.

+## Requirements

+The following requirements are designed to minimize risk, and clearly define success.

+- Must be a minimal code change blast radius that requires no changes outside the `allocReconciler`.
+- Must require minimal changes to the `allocReconciler`.
+- Must be completely backwards compatible.
+- Must be hot swappable with current tests.
+- Must clearly improve readability, maintainability, and our extensibility position.
+- Must be backport friendly or slated for a release target that does not require backports.
+- Should improve the ability to test with less complex setup.

+## How?

+Currently, the `allocReconciler.computeGroup` function is a procedural function call chain.
+It creates several `allocSet` instances and passes them to subroutines that manipulate them.
+Many of those subroutines rely on processing logic that was applied in another previously executed subroutine.
+Many of them perform work not implied by their name.

 ### Proposed Solution

+The proposal is to introduce two new domain components to handle allocation reconciliation with the goals of:

+- Changing the mental model for reconciling allocations from _sets_ to _slots_.
+-
+- Simplifying coding and debugging by:
+  - Constraining the number of allocations being handled at any given point in time to those that are all candidates for the same slot.

+#### `taskGroupReconciler`

+The `TaskGroupReconciler` (working name) is designed to be usable as a drop-in replacement for the `allocReconciler.computeGroup` method.

-Rather than adopting a paradigm based on set theory, the `TaskGroupReconciler` reconciles a `TaskGroup` using the domain model approach.
+Rather than adopting a paradigm based on set theory and procedural programming, the `TaskGroupReconciler` reconciles a `TaskGroup` using a domain model approach.
 The idea is to break the problem into a set of components that process a focused area of the problem.
-The following diagram illustrates the relationships between the different components.
+The following diagram illustrates the domain model in terms of the relationships between the different components.

+**Note that only the `TaskGroupReconciler` and `allocSlot` are new components.**
+With the exception of the `allocReconciler`, the rest of the components in the diagram are domain entities or pure data objects.

 ```mermaid
 classDiagram